lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 One of the ways to control the hum's volume is to move around the steps where the **"`O`"** is active and where it's not.<br>
 Another way to look at the hum effect, think that every **"O`LR`"** step represents square wave at it's top, and every **"O`--`"** is square at it's bottom.<br>
+Try mixing in active and panned notes in between to shape the Hum's timbre!<br>

 ## **"`W`"** command (pulse channels only)